-• Based on the Company's three-year average return on equity ("ROE")(2) and three-year average book value per share(3) performance, the 2015-2017 PSUs vested on December 31, 2017 and 100% of the target number of shares were paid out in February 2018, according to the established performance scale, and approval by the Human Resources Committee.
+- Based on our 2018 annual performance achievements, many of which are outlined above, 2018 Annual incentive payouts for Named Executive Officers averaged 81% of target. - Based on the Company's three-year average return on equity ("ROE")(2) and three-year average book value per share(3) performance, the 2016-2018 PSUs vested on December 31, 2018 and 113% of the target number of shares were paid out in February 2019, according to the established performance scale, and approval by the Human Resources Committee.